harishkrishnav/PounceScoreBounceBot/README.md

 ### NEW: Team allocation
 Anyone without a team can type `!joinTeam` or `!assignMe` or `!join` from anywhere to be assigned a team randomly to a team that has the least number of members.
 A quizmaster or scorer or admin can reset all team allocations by typing `!resetRoles` or `!unassignAll`.
-Note that the quizmaster will have to only manually assign teams to members.
+Note that if the quizmaster wants to assign teams, it will have to be done manually.
 The number of teams must be set correctly when starting the bot.

 ### Scoring